LeahESc/cli-librarian-0908/README.md

 gem install colorize

 ## Usage

 To execute this CLI, type ruby bin/librarian into the terminal.
 You will be prompted immediately by Marian the Librarian.
 Follow along with the prompts to see book titles by author and learn detailed information about specific books.

+## Contributing

+This project is intended to be a welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

+## License

+The CLI project is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).